mfernest/SEBC/Partner Bootcamp  - Certify.md

     * You can limit the loops to one value each in this phase
 * Run the tests
     * Raise the parameters to max out your cluster, if necessary
-* Email the instructors with
+* Email the instructor with
     * The final version of your script (hint: useful comments are good)
     * The results of your least and most efficient runs